boardfish/dissertation/contents/5-results-and-discussion.md

 somewhere over 400 builds at the average rate per month, which I expect would have been more than enough.
 For comparison, I have run 201 builds against CircleCI at the time of writing.

+I recognise that my focus towards industry as opposed to academia complicated the process and used much of my available time.
+Some might also say that my focus on the practical, as opposed to the theoretical, limited the potential for my project to be particularly novel in its approach.
+One survey respondent even suggested that the intention was to introduce technology to *"trivial features"*.

 As regards further work on the project, the initial scope included the below as ambitions.
 The existing framework should serve to make these straightforward to